Grouping and land tax

 Corporations grouped for land tax

-Two or more corporations may be related for land tax purposes in various ways.
+Two or more corporations can be related for land tax purposes in various ways.
 These are where:

-- One corporation controls the composition of the board of directors of another corporation,
+- Controls the composition of the board of directors of another corporation.

-- One corporation is able to cast, or to control the casting of, more than 50 per cent of the maximum number of votes that might be cast at a general meeting of another corporation,
+- Is able to cast, or to control the casting of, more than 50 per cent of the maximum number of votes that might be cast at a general meeting of another corporation.

-- One corporation holds greater than 50 per cent of the issued share capital of another corporation,
+- Holds greater than 50 per cent of the issued share capital of another corporation.

 - A person has, or persons together have, a controlling interest in each of those corporations.
 There are three ways in which a person or a set of persons may have a controlling interest in a corporation.
 These are:

-Note: The term “person” includes a corporation.
-A person or corporation is considered to be able to control the composition of the board of directors of a corporation if that person or corporation can appoint or remove all or a majority of the directors
+Note: The term 'person' includes a corporation.
+Further, for both (1) and (2) a person or corporation is considered to be able to control the composition of the board of directors of a corporation if that person or corporation can appoint or remove all or a majority of the directors.

 - A corporation, together with its shareholders, holds more than 50 per cent of the issued share capital of another corporation.
 This will be deemed to have occurred where both of the following conditions are satisfied: